Equality, Diversity and Inclusion Policy

-All policies, including those related to equality, can be found on the Human Resources webpages
+All general policies, including those related to equality, can be found on the Human Resources webpages however, this section includes the Equality, Diversity and Inclusion Policy and Equality-related pledges and statements.

 In October 2020, Bangor University's Executive Committee adopted the Holocaust Remembrance Alliance’s (IHRA) working definition of antisemitism in full, along with the clarifications recommended by the Home Affairs Select Committee in 2016 to protect freedom of speech.